nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User selects a person to add a remark.

-2. PROperty displays an input field for the remark.

-3. User enters the remark.
+2. User enters the remark.

-4. PROperty saves the remark to the person's details.
+3. PROperty saves the remark to the person's details.

-5. PROperty confirms that the remark has been added.
+4. PROperty confirms that the remark has been added.

    Use case ends.